justjam2013/homebridge-virtual-accessories/README.md

 Currently, these are the implemented virtual accessories:

--   **Doorbell.** Allows you to use any button as a doorbell and have it play a chime on Home Pods.
+-   **Doorbell.** Allows you to use a button as a doorbell and have it play a chime on Home Pods.
 -   **Fan.** Allows you to create a virtual fan and set rotation direction and speed.
--   **Garage Door.** Allows you to create a virtual garage door that will display a widget in CarPlay when you approach your home.
+-   **Garage Door.** Allows you to create a virtual garage door.
 Generates a HomeKit notification when the accessory's state changes.
+Also, CarPlay will display a widget when you approach your home.
 -   **Lightbulb.** Allows you to create virtual white lightbulbs (on/off and brightness).
 In the Home app, this can be used as a dimmer switch.
--   **Lock.** This was just low hanging fruit.
+-   **Lock.** Allows you to create a vidtual lock.
 Generates a HomeKit notification when the accessory's state changes.
-It also creates a Home Key card in the Wallet app.
+It also creates a (non-functional) Home Key card in the Wallet app.
 -   **Security System.** Allows you to create a virtual security system.
--   **Valve.** Allows you to create different types of valves: generic, irrigation, shower head, or water faucet.
+-   **Valve.** Allows you to create different types of virtual valves: generic, irrigation, shower head, or water faucet.
 -   **Window Covering.** Allows you to create virtual blinds and shades.
--   **Switch.** Nobody can have too many virtual switches!
-Allows you to create a number of different types of switches.
+-   **Switch.** Allows you to create a number of different types of virtual switches.
-    - **Plain old switches.** What it says on the tin.
+    - **Plain old switches.** What it says on the label.
-    - **Normally on/off switches.** Select if you want the default state of the switch to be on or off.
-This is the default state when Homebridge restarts.
+    - **Normally on/off switches.** The default state of the switch can be set to "on" or "off".
+This is also the default state when Homebridge restarts.
 If you pair it with a timer, the switch will revert back to the default state when the timer expires.
     - **Stateful switches.** The state of the switch persists across restarts of Homebridge.
     - **Timed switches.** The switch will revert back to its default state when the timer expires.
+Currently a switch can only be stateful or timed, but not both.
-    - **Switches with companion sensors.** The switch will trigger a compainon sensor when it changes state, sending a HomeKit-native notification to the Home app.
-Picking a critical sensor type will allow notifications to bypass "Do Not Disturb".
+    - **Switches with companion sensors.** The switch will trigger a companion sensor when it changes state, generating a HomeKit-native notification in the Home app.
+Selecting a critical sensor type will allow notifications to bypass Focuses like "Do Not Disturb".
+This is just the easier way of implementing a switch triggered sensor.
     - **Dimmer switches.** To create a dimmer switch use a virtual lightbulb.
 -   **Sensor.** Allows you to create different types of virtual sensors.
 If Activity Notifications are enabled in the Home app, sensors will generate notifications when their state changes in response to a detected event.
-Some types of notifications, classified as `critical` by Homekit, are allowed to bypass `Do Not Disturb` and some are allowed to appear in CarPlay.
+Some types of notifications, classified as `critical` by Homekit, are allowed to bypass Focuses like `Do Not Disturb` and some are allowed to appear in CarPlay.
 Sensors can be activated by different triggers.
 Currently, the options are:
     - **Host Ping trigger.** Actvates the sensor after a configurable number of failed attempts to ping a network host.
 The sensor resets when ping is successful.
     - **Cron trigger.** Activates the sensor when the time and date match the schedule deascribed by a cron expression.
 The sensor resets after a brief delay.
     - **Sun Events trigger.** Activates the sensor when the selected event happens: sunrise, sunset, and golden hour (for the photographers among us).
 The sensor resets after a brief delay.
-    - **Switch trigger.** To have a switch trigger a sensor, create a virtual switch accessory with a companion sensor.
-A future version may provide the ability to create this pairing as a sensor with a switch as trigger.
+    - **Switch trigger.** To create a switch triggered sensor, create a virtual switch accessory with a companion sensor.
+This is just the easier way of implementing a switch triggered sensor.
+A future version may provide the ability to create this pairing as a sensor with a switch trigger.

 ## Installation